probcomp/GenParticleFilters.jl/README.md

 add https://github.com/probcomp/GenParticleFilters.jl.git
 ```

+## Features

+In addition to basic particle filtering functionality (i.e., initializing a particle filter and updating it with new observations), this package provides support for:

+- Multiple resampling methods, including variance-reducing methods such as residual resampling and stratified resampling [[1]](#1)
+- Metropolis-Hasting (i.e. move-accept) rejuvenation moves, to increase particle diversity without reweighting particles [[2]](#2)
+- Move-reweight rejuvenation, which increases particle diversity while reweighting particles [[3]](#3)
+- Utility functions to compute distributional statistics (e.g. mean and variance) for the inferred latent variables

 ## Example

 Suppose we are trying to infer the position `y` of an object that is either staying still or moving sinusoidally, given noisy measurements `y_obs`.
 We can write a model of this object's motion as an `@gen` function: